burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * **CLANG**.
 Specify `--std=c++20` if you're using [CLang](https://clang.llvm.org/).
 Please use *Clang 10.0.0* or newer.
 The Clang/LLVM version list is available [here](https://releases.llvm.org/).

-About Support of various Features by compiers.
-Compiler vendors are hard at work to catch up with all new features.
+# Support of Various Features by Compilers Vendors

+Compiler vendors hard at work to catch up with all new features.
 You can keep track of which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)

 Alternative (standartized way) to check presenting of some feature (from C++2020) is using [feature test macro](#13-feature-test-macro).
 The list of avaialable macros are available here: